FAUSTMANNSTEF/Home-Centralised-IoT-Control-Center/backend/Interview.md

-## what is encapsulation inheritance polymorhism
+## what is encapsulation inheritance polymorhism Dependency Inversion

+“I separated abstractions, vendor adapters, and orchestration so that adding a new device type or brand never impacts the API or existing logic.”

+### In Device why not add functionality methods ? because this is to see how i want to show stuff to the front end , not all devices share the same functionality

+## Used a Dictionary in device.py

 ## Problem: Dynamic Device Availability